-While suicide awareness and prevention has come a long way over the past decade, many suicide myths still exist.
-As a result, as well as being incorrect, theses myths can stop us recognising when someone is at risk and in need of support.
+Suicide awareness & prevention have come a long way over the past decade.
+Yet, many suicide myths still exist.
+As well as being incorrect, theses myths can stop us recognising when someone is at risk and in need of support.

-For this month’s blog, we are highlighting six common misconceptions about suicide and sharing the facts you can use to bust these suicide myths.
+For this month’s blog, we are highlighting six common misconceptions about suicide.
+We’ll share the facts so you can use these to bust these suicide myths.

 MYTH #1: Talking about suicide might put the idea in their head

 SUICIDE FACT: Many people believe that talking about suicide will make the situation worse or ‘put the idea in their head’.
 But that’s not the case — this myth stops people from reaching out.
 We can’t make things worse by sharing a burden.
 Often, if the suicide decision or plan is discussed with someone in a care-giving and helpful capacity, this can stop the immediate risk for a period of time and open up an opportunity for them to get help.
 Hence, the only way you can make things worse is by saying nothing or avoiding the subject.

 MYTH #2: People who talk about suicide don’t go through with it.